Hero

 Mixpanel Startup Program

-If you're an early-stage startup, Mixpanel offers a pretty solid deal.
+If you're an early-stage startup, Mixpanel offers a solid deal.
 Their startup program gives you access to a "Startup Plan" free for one year.

 The Startup Plan includes advanced features, Group Analytics, Data Pipelines, Warehouse Connectors, and Session Replay.
 You get up to 1 billion events over the year and 500,000 session replay recordings.

 It's a good deal if you qualify, but plan ahead for what happens when that first year ends.
+Many startups get locked into Mixpanel during this free year and face a significant bill when it expires.

 When Mixpanel Gets Expensive